 Albert Einstein, also known as the father of modern physics, is considered one of the renowned, brilliant, and influential modern 20th-century physicists.
 He was born on March 14, 1879, in Ulm, Württemberg, Germany, and died on April 18, 1955, in Princeton, New Jersey, U.S.

 The German-born scientist researched several theories about light, gravity, matter, space, and relativity.
 His approach and explanation about the photoelectric effect won him the Nobel prize for physics in 1921.
-This post about the genius Albert Einstein has many fascinating and inspiring facts about the intellect of Albert Einstein.
+This post about Albert Einstein has many fascinating and inspiring facts about the intellect of the genius physicist.

 Albert Einstein’s Biography For Kids